No Hay Revolución Sin Canciones: Bolivian Nationalism and its Journey to the World Music Stage- 16 February, 2011

 Los Jairas recognised the potential of traditional instruments such as the charango and quena, transforming them into concert-solo instruments that required real virtuoso technique.
 Favre, also known as “el gringo” of the band learnt to play the quena in a European style, using vibrato, dynamics and sweeping glissandos – features that had never been dreamt of on a traditional instrument before.
 Favre’s playing of a Bolivian instrument is also significant in that it heralded the enfranchisement of an indigenous instrument and its peasant connotation vis-a-vis the upper and middle classes, encouraging people to accept Bolivian autochthonous values.
 In addition, with his highly technical solos and innovative plucking styles, Cavour also opened the flood gates to a newly respected view of the charango, which was now endowed as an instrument of calibre.
 Cavour even designed a guide to charango, aimed at the middle-class, aficionados- presenting a new tablature for melodies whilst also introducing a various tuning devices.

-Thirty-five years ago, Los Jairas marked a milestone in the history of Bolivian music – transporting the music of the Andes to the global stage and by doing so, creating a unique pan-Andean sound.
+Thirty-five years ago, Los Jairas marked a milestone in the history of Bolivian music – transporting the music of the Andes to the global stage, reaching the best headphones around the world.
+In doing so he created a unique pan-Andean sound.
 Today, the music of Los Jairas presents a significant transition in the history of a post-revolutionary Bolivia that inspired numerous bands such as Los de Canata (1972), Aymara (1973) and Wara (1974).
 Chilean president Salvador Allende once quoted, “no hay revolución sin canciones” (there is no revolution without song).
 In regards to Los Jairas, the Peňa Naira and the political revolution it grew out of, his words could not have been more apt.